 This article is based on first-hand experience of individuals worldwide — including Australia, Brazil, Canada, Philippines, South Africa, the UK and United States — who got Greek citizenship via ancestry, a Greek-English translation I performed of the most current Citizenship Code in cooperation with a Greek-American lawyer, and the latest news updates.

 Be warned that official websites rarely match reality, and many consular/embassy, government and EU websites offer inaccurate, incomplete or outdated information.

-Many have copy/pasted sections of my article without permission, including lawyers, so you are not necessarily getting confirmation from different sources.
+Many have copy/pasted sections of my article without permission, including lawyers and the Greek government, so you are not necessarily getting confirmation from different sources.

 Be careful who you trust.

 a) A child born in Greece to at least one parent (biological mother/father) of Greek origin, ethnicity or descent.

 b) A child born outside Greece to a mother or father born in Greece.

 c) A grandchild born outside Greece that can stake a claim to grandfather or grandmother born in Greece.

 If you are not of Greek ethnicity, and no one in your biological family is of Greek origin, descent or ancestry, the Greek Citizenship Code in place since March 2010 makes it possible for legal immigrants to acquire Greek citizenship after long-term residency in Greece or by attending school in Greece, in addition to paths via adoption, recognition and naturalization.
 See, “Ways to get Greek citizenship.”